hoophq/docs/docs/connections/ssh-bastion.md

 ---
 sidebar_position: 17
-slug: /usecases/bastion
+slug: /connections/bastion
 ---

 # Bastion Server | ssh cli

-Hoop could act as a bastion server and connect into ssh hosts to allow execution of one-off tasks or opening interactive sessions.
+Hoop could act as a bastion server and connect into ssh hosts to allow execution of one-off sessions.

 ## Connection Configuration